Policy Number: II-201

 - Supervisors shall collect filing cabinet, desk and safe box keys for employees in all employment categories that have separated employment in their department or school.

 - Supervisors may not transfer keys from one employee to another.
-Keys must be returned to the Manager of Facilities Management or the Facilities Management Locksmith and reissued.
+Keys must be returned to Human Resources who will return them to the Manager of Facilities Management.

 - Responsibility of Facilities Management: